Sad Clowns & Hillbillies

 Sad Clowns & Hillbillies is the 23rd studio album by American singer-songwriter and musician John Mellencamp.
 It was released on April 28, 2017 by Republic Records.
-The album features significant contributions from Carlene Carter, who worked with Mellencamp on Ithaca, the movie he scored for Meg Ryan; she sang on the track 'Sugar Hill Mountain' for the soundtrack (later included on Sad Clowns & Hillbillies).
+The album includes significant contributions from Carlene Carter, who gets a “featuring” designation in the albums’s credits.
+She sang on about half the songs, wrote one song and cowrote another.
+Carter had previously worked with Mellencamp on the 2015 film Ithaca, the movie he scored for Meg Ryan.
+The movie’s track 'Sugar Hill Mountain' was included on Sad Clowns & Hillbillies.
 Carter opened every show of Mellencamp's 2015–2016 Plain Spoken Tour.